HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 Here, <strong> we name our data django-data (which can change to be whatever you'd like) </strong> and specify that it's a FeatureCollection where each feature is the stuff from places, which we just named our templated variable from views.py.

 The ```|safe``` bit is what Django calls a filter.
 It is included immediately after as a way to ensure the data is handed to d3 in the correct format; without it, sometimes d3 is handed some weird  version of the data (extra characters like &lt, &#39, &amp, all over the place!) which is of course NOT the form d3 needs to handle it.
-[Check out this link](https://docs.djangoproject.com/en/1.7/topics/templates/) and scroll to the "Automatic HTML Escaping" section for details.
+[Check out this link](https://docs.djangoproject.com/en/1.7/topics/templates/) and scroll to the "Automatic HTML Escaping" section for details if you are interested.

 Pretty much everthing above you should copy and paste into the top of your 'on load' function, just making sure to change the information after ```"features" : ``` to match whatever name you used for "the stuff to be returned" in views.py.
 Note that in the code above, places is the name we gave when we called ``` return render(request, #...) ``` in the view for the page in the previous step, just without the single quotes.